 - Automatically, the beneficiary’s details will appear.
 Ensure that the information provided is accurate and updated.

-- Remaining fields including Aadhaar details, details of nomination, bank account, etc. have to be filled.
+- The remaining fields including Aadhaar details, details of nomination, bank account, etc. have to be filled.

 - Finally, SBM and MGNREGS details have to be uploaded.